larnford/-alx-system_engineering-devops/README.md

-This directory containsALX 0x00.
-Shell, basics tasks solution
+This directory contains solutions to the"ALX 0x00.
+Shell, basics" tasks.